Blog Off-Topic

 A greeter at Walmart could work for some of us, but now the position is being cut at some Walmarts.
 If any disabled/ND folks were greeters now they’re out of a job.
 This position can help people with anxiety, too.
 It can be hard for some people.
 Remember everyone is different.
 If you’re the type that doesn’t have bad anxiety/panic attacks etc then a greeter would be right for you.

 I would not be able to handle this job due to long-standing periods.
 I’d have to sit for a break frequently.
 Mental illness really makes you tired.
 This can be seen as being lazy to outsiders.
-People have it in their heads disabilities are visible ( wheelchairs, canes, walkers)
+People have it in their heads that disabilities are visible ( wheelchairs, canes, walkers)

 Workplace Bullying